Organizational culture and community

 Organizational culture includes the values, beliefs, systems and norms that define a learning or working environment.
 To put it simply, it’s how the school feels to the people who are part of it.

-The OCC works to support and transform UMSI’s organizational culture by:
+The OCC team works to support and transform UMSI’s organizational culture by:

-• Creating and sustaining policies, procedures and programs that center the experience of community members
+- Creating and sustaining policies, procedures and programs that center the experiences of community members

-• Collaborating with units across the school to further UMSI’s mission of using information — with technology — to build a better world
+- Collaborating with units across the school to further UMSI’s mission of empowering people to use information and technology to build a better world

 Highlights